-VCP08, CSAD04].
-The goal here is to build a clustering by approximating constrained Centroidal Voronoi Tessellation [DGJ02] or Centroidal Voronoi Tessellation [DFG99] on a polygonal mesh.
+This paper is inspired by the work presented in [23, 24, 2].
+The goal here is to do clustering by approximating constrained Centroidal Voronoi Tessellation [4] or Centroidal Voronoi Tessellation [3] on a polygonal mesh.
 Starting with an initial partitioning of the mesh, the new algorithm iteratively tests the boundary edges between different clusters to update the cluster configuration until the boundary edges do not change any more.
-This boundary test algorithm is also discussed in [VC04, VCP08].
+This boundary testing algorithm is also discussed in [23, 24].
 But we derive a simpler algorithm by presenting a more rigorous mathematical analysis.
 The new algorithm is intuitive in that it only needs to compare the distances from one face centroid to centroids of adjacent clusters.
-The new algorithm is also extended for optimal geometric partitioning with respect to $L^{2,1}$ in [CSAD04].
-The exciting result is that the new algorithm is guaranteed to converge while the algorithm based on Lloyd in [CSAD04] is not.
+The new algorithm is also extended for optimal geometric partitioning with respect to $L^{2,1}$ in [2].
+The exciting result is that the new algorithm is guaranteed to converge while the algorithm based on Lloyd method in [2] is not.
 In summary, the contributions of this paper include:

-- a simpler algorithm which only needs to compare distances is derived for constructing clustering on a polygonal mesh by approximating Constrained Centroidal Voronoi Diagram or Centroidal Voronoi Diagram; - the new algorithm updates clustering configurations after comparing all boundary edges, not after comparing each boundary edge.
+- a simpler algorithm which only needs to compare distances is derived for constructing clusters on a polygonal mesh by approximating Constrained Centroidal Voronoi Diagram or Centroidal Voronoi Diagram; - 2. the new algorithm updates cluster configurations after comparing all boundary edges, not after comparing each boundary edge.
 This updating scheme improves the quality of the output coarse mesh. - 3. the new algorithm for clustering with $L^{2,1}$ metric is guaranteed to converge.
-Sharing the same advantages of the clustering with Centroidal Voronoi Tessellation methods, the new algorithm is fast.
+Sharing the same advantages of clustering with Centroidal Voronoi Tessellation methods, the new algorithm is fast.

-The remaining part of the paper is organized as follows: Section 2 gives some basics on Centroidal Voronoi Tessellation and its extension; Section 3 presents an analysis and the new clustering algorithm; Section 4 discusses the boundary test algorithm for clustering with $L^{2,1}$ metric; Section 5 proposes some strageties to make implementation more efficient; Section 6 gives applications of the new algorithm; test results are shown in Section 7; the conclusion is given in Section 8.
+The remaining part of the paper is organized as follows: Section 2 gives some basics on Centroidal Voronoi Tessellation and its extension; Section 3 presents an analysis and the new clustering algorithm; Section 4 discusses the boundary testing algorithm for clustering with $L^{2,1}$ metric; Section 5 proposes some strategies to make implementation more efficient; Section 6 gives applications of the new algorithm; test results are shown in Section 7; the conclusion is given in Section 8.